CUBE2: A Parallel $N$-Body Simulation Code for Scalability, Accuracy, and Memory Efficiency: Method

 The other two layers of PM and PP calculations are local.
 When the problem size $N$ increases, we just increase the number of nodes in the same proportion, and the cubic decomposition inside a node is unchanged.
 Thus, the complexities of these local force calculations are all linear.
 As discussed in the next subsection, the memory optimization enables the storage of large number of particles per node, so it is essential to utilize the multi-core parallelization to speed up the heavy computation, meanwhile keeping the memory footprint low.

-PM2 force compensates the PM1 softening.
-We fix the grid size of the PM2 mesh to be $H_2=H_p$ and the softening length $b_2=3.5H_2$ by default.
-Obviously, PM2 needs a buffer zone surrounding each tile to guarantee the correctness of the force calculation.
-The depth of the buffer is sufficient if one takes into account the truncation $b_1$ plus the TSC interpolation range $H_2$.
+PM2 force compensates for the PM1 softening.
+We set the grid size of the PM2 mesh to $H_2=H_p$ and the softening length $b_2=\beta_2 H_2$ (by default $\beta_2=3.5$).
+PM2 needs a buffer zone surrounding each tile to guarantee the correctness of the force calculation.
+The depth of the buffer is sufficient if one takes into account the truncation $b_1$ plus the TSC and finite-difference interpolation range $3H_2$.
 During the density field construction, particle information from the adjacent tiles (might be from adjacent nodes) should be transferred first, including all possible particles that may exert PM2 forces to the tile.
-A standard PM algorithm is applied, with periodic boundary conditions.
-The nearest distance between {\it physical} particles (located in the physical region of the tile) over the tile boundary is $2(b_1+H_2)$, so there is no force between them over the boundary.
+A standard PM algorithm is applied with periodic boundary conditions.
+Although this periodic PM algorithm is applied to a local, non-periodic volume, all the spurious forces induced by the periodic boundary conditions ($r>b_1+3H_2$) are eliminated via PM2 force truncation, $R_2(r>b_1)=0$ (the same logic extends to PM3).
 After obtaining the force field, only the velocities of physical particles are updated.

 PM3 and PP forces compensate the rest short range part of the total reference force.
 The PM3 truncation and the PP softening are fixed to be $b_2$, $b_{\rm PP}$.
-The resolution of PM3 is {\it adaptive} according to the local clustering behavior (denoted as $\varrho$) of the subtile so as to minimize the total computing time of PM3 and PP. For given subtile, let the grid size of PM3 mesh to be $H_3=r_3[\varrho]H_2$.
+The resolution of PM3 is {\it adaptive} according to the local clustering behavior (denoted by $\varrho$) of the subtile so as to minimize the total computing time of PM3 and PP. For given subtile, let the grid size of PM3 mesh to be $H_3=r_3[\varrho]H_2$.
 The computation time of PM3, $t_{\rm PM3}$, is dominated by FFT, and a very weak dependency on particle number in the subtile $N_p$, so we assume $t_{\rm PM3}\sim A_1r_3^{-3}\log(r_3^{-3})+\epsilon_1 N_p$.
 Now we consider PP computing time $t_{\rm PP}$.
-The PP force is truncated at $b_3\propto r_3$ (by default $b_3=3.5H_3$), also called PP range.
+The PP force is truncated at PM3 softening, $b_3=\beta_3 H_3 = \beta_3 r_3[\varrho] H_2\propto r_3$ (by default $\beta_3=3.5$), also called PP range.
 PP calculation includes constructing the linked list data structure such that the particles are easily indexed.
 It should cover the subtile and its buffer zone, whose depth is $b_3$.
 Then we loop over particles inside the subtile and find their particles within the PP range and compute their force according to \cref{eq.PP} and update their velocities.
 Longer PP range leads to heavier computation.
 We assume $t_{\rm PP}\sim A_2r_3^3+\epsilon_2 N_p$.